 Your tax professional can also help to reduce the balance by asking for penalty abatement.
 They can help you look at other options as relevant to your situation.

-FAQs About Unfiled Tax Returns
+FAQs About Years of Unfiled Tax Returns

 When people contact us about unfiled tax returns, they often have a lot of the same questions.
 To point you in the right direction, we’ve gathered some of the most common questions.